josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🛰️_counter_extremism_by_network.md

 This boundary means UK surveillance or analytical activity must never be directed by, or primarily serve, another state’s political or economic objectives.

-*IPA 2016 s.19–20 and Schedule 6; IPCO oversight framework 2022.*
+*(IPA 2016 s.19–20 and Schedule 6; IPCO oversight framework 2022.)*

 The UK is currently in legal **peacetime** at the time of writing: war has not been declared formally.

-This significantly restricts what *could* be deemed necessary *if* the UK were at war; we are not, legally speaking, at war.
+This significantly restricts what could be deemed necessary if the UK were at war.

+We are not, legally speaking, at war.

-*Investigatory Powers Act 2016 (ss.19–25, Sch.
-6); Home Office Factsheet 2017; IPCO Annual Report 2022; HoC Library CBP-7951 (2022).*
+*(Investigatory Powers Act 2016 (ss.19–25, Sch.
+6); Home Office Factsheet 2017; IPCO Annual Report 2022; HoC Library CBP-7951 (2022).)*

-If any part of counter-terrorism is currently being used *as if* the UK were at war, or *in defence of non-British interests*, this is a serious democratic concern.
+If any part of counter-terrorism is currently being used **as if** the UK were at war, or **in defence of non-British interests**, this is a **serious democratic concern**.

+Thos isn't about "us" vs. "them" logic.

+This is about whether a law that is written down on paper, actually counts.

+Does the law function as it is written?

+English law is like AI; precedent will heavily weight future outcomes.

+We can't fail to train it and later wonder how it broke.

 ---